What is Surroga?

 Non-Consumable vs. Subscription

 Monthly-Subscription, Yearly-Subscription and Pro shared the same features but payment.
-Both of three unlock all features.
+All of three unlock all features.
 Subscriptions are for monthly or yearly.
 Pro is lifetime.

 Still locked after payment?